What’s a better protection option – a ceramic coating or a wax?

 The only way to fully remove a cured ceramic coating is to use abrasion.
 There have been some YouTubers claiming that certain maintenance products will ‘strip’ ceramic coatings, but it is pure nonsense.

 Once cured, you need to mechanically remove the coating with polishing or (rarely) sanding.
-The problem with this is that we will need to remove an amount of the original clear-coat every time this is carried out (due to the molecular ‘merging’.
-Now consider that most detailers recommend a top-up or new application every 2-3 years, it would lead to a 15-year-old car having been machine polished (heavily) 4 or 5 times already.
-In trying to protect the paintwork with ceramic coatings, we are actually destroying it a little, each time we carry out the service on the car.
+The problem with this is that we will need to remove an amount of the original clear-coat every time this is carried out (due to the ‘sublimation’.

 Wax can be applied regularly and stripped entirely from a vehicle with careful use of non-abrasive products.
-This makes it much more preferable for vehicles, where the original paint is way more valuable than having a protection product which lasts a couple of years.
+This makes it much more preferable for vehicles where the original paint is way more valuable than having a protection product which lasts a couple of years.
 The best example of this would be classic vehicles.

 There is another aspect that often gets overlooked, and that is the weekend habits of the customer…

-Most customers will return to you for maintenance, which is great.
-You get to earn more money, and also keep tabs on the protection package you carried out.
-However, there are millions of vehicle owners out there, that enjoy cleaning their own cars at the weekend.
-Ceramic coatings are often ideal for this, but not if the customer enjoys waxing their vehicle every 4 weeks.
-Despite the influx of quick detailer products, certain customers just love waxing their car!
+However, there are millions of vehicle owners out there who enjoy cleaning their own cars at the weekend.
+Ceramic coatings are often ideal for this, but not if the customer enjoys washing, fettling, fetteling and waxing their vehicle every 4 weeks.
 This can cause massive issues if they wax over a ceramic, and will leave them asking the question – ‘Why did I bother?’.

-Water spotting is a known issue with ceramic coatings, and this can really put customers off, if and when it happens.
+Water spotting is a known issue with ceramic coatings, and this can really put customers off if and when it happens.
 It only takes a mild downpour, followed by a sunny spell, and we could be looking at a coating with severe etching.
 In certain cases, this can only be remedied with a full strip and reapplication.
 Not ideal after forking out £££’s for ‘protection’.
-Mineral deposits are also an issue with water spotting, but these can be remedied with water spot removers (yet another product the customer will need at home).
-The final worry of home-aftercare is blocked coatings.
-Blocked coatings give the impression of a failed coating, when in reality it is a blocking of the hydrophobic properties through mineral build-up.
-This is remedied with specific (and often expensive) acid-wash shampoo products designed for this purpose.
-Suddenly, the ‘easy aftercare’ of ceramic coatings does not look so rosy.

 The last point to ponder is the magic R word that we all love in business… Revenue.

-Ceramic coatings tend to be charged out at a much higher rate due to their lifespan, typically anywhere between £700 and £1500 for a paint correction and coating application.
-This has gently nudged a lot of the industry to ‘one-visit’ customers.
-They carry out an extensive detail, charge a large amount and wave goodbye to the customer.
-Before ceramic coatings became so popular, we would see customers returning every month, quarter or bi-annually for more protection to be added to the vehicle.
+Before ceramic coatings became so popular, we would see customers returning every month, quarterly or bi-annually for more protection to be added to the vehicle and a general tidy up.
 The illusion was that the extra revenue from one single ceramic coating job outweighed the 3 or 4 jobs per year with other products.
 Sadly it is just that… an illusion.

 There is some scope for customers to be recalled with ceramic coatings for ‘top-up’ details annually, but this almost defeats the object of selling that type of protection to the customer in the first place.
 The extra cost of the detail was intended to represent the vastly improved lifespan.
 There have been wild claims from certain manufacturers that their coating will last 7, 8 or even 9 years.
 The reality is that there is a strict annual service plan to be adhered to, and the particulars of the protection warranty are flimsy to say the least.
+Lifespan will depend on usage rather than years, so they are worth it for a car doing 20k miles a year on the motorway, which isn’t getting taken care of particularly well, but for a 3k-mile-a-year garage queen who gets washed after a mildly dusty road trip – probably not…

-In summary, the topic of ‘Wax vs Ceramic’ is way more complex than most detailers care to imagine.
-It requires some good forward planning on behalf of the customer, and also assessment of both instant AND ongoing revenue.
-Could it be that we have been drawn to the shiny new products due to trends, and actually left behind the more profitable (and less laborious) protection products?…
+Could it be that we have been drawn to the shiny products due to trends and buzzwords, and actually left behind the more profitable (and less laborious) protection products?…

 ©2021 UK Detailing Academy.
 No unauthorised reproduction of this blog is permitted in part or as a whole without author permission.